Scottish deposit return scheme delayed until March

 Scotland's controversial deposit return scheme will now not launch until March of next year, the country's first minister has announced.

-The scheme, which is aimed at increasing the number of single-use drinks containers that are recycled, had been due to start in August.
+The scheme, which is aimed at increasing the number of single-use drinks bottle and cans that are recycled, was due to start in August.

 But it has faced fierce opposition from many small breweries and distillers.